 - the Paris Convention for the Protection of Industrial Property;

-- the Nice Agreement on the International Classification of Goods and Services for the Registration of Marks;
+- the Nice Agreement on the International Classification of Goods and Services;

 - the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs).